AkaCorp/local-ssl-certifier/README.md

 To enable HTTPS for your Express application, follow these steps:

-1. **Generate SSL Certificates**: Use the ssl-local-certifier command to generate SSL certificates as mentioned previously.
+1. **Generate SSL Certificates**: Use the local-ssl-certifier command to generate SSL certificates as mentioned previously.

 2. **Configure your https server**: Update your index.ts file to include the SSL configuration.